07

 Under our platform feeder – ready to dig a hole.

-You might be surprised at who your neighbors really are – especially after the sun goes down.
-If you look closely at the bird feeder live stream and look at the ground under the feeders, you will see small holes.
-Raccoons.
-I know for sure there are 2 but there could be more.
-You cannot see it from the bird bath cam, but there is good-sized hole at the base of that large birdbath.
-We have filled the hole in twice.
-My guess is the groundhog buried gold and the raccoons are robbing him.
+I know for sure there are two, but there could be more.
+You can’t see it from the bird bath cam, but there’s a good-sized hole at the base of that large birdbath.
+We’ve filled it in twice.
+My guess?
+The groundhog buried gold and the raccoons are robbing him.
 Seriously, I think these animals are digging holes to get at the grubs that live down in the soil.
-And this activity goes on at night.
+And this activity happens at night.

 Digging holes is dirty work and paws must be kept clean!